dafny-lang/dafny/docs/DafnyRef/Statements.md

 asserted at the end of the loop body.
 There is more discussion about bodyless loops in [Section 20.14.4](#sec-bodyless-constructs).

-The second form uses the `AlternativeBlock`.
+The second form uses a case-based block.
 It is similar to the `do ... od` construct used in the book "A Discipline of Programming" by Edsger W. Dijkstra.
 For example: